 • Headaches that involve a tight band of pressure that moves slowly and is commonly described as being vise-like

 • Headache pain that is commonly localized in the forehead and nasal bridge region, or in the back and lower rear (occipital) region of the head.

-• Periodic, severe and debilitating headaches typically lasting 24 hrs. on average, but that can last as long as three days
+• Periodic, severe and debilitating headaches typically lasting 24 hrs, but that can last for three days

 • Intense pain around the temples is typical, but may also affect the forehead, eyes, ears, or back of the head.

 • Speech impairment